-Dr. Chalquest invited her to lunch, and like a smitten teenager, Ms. Crouch found herself wondering what to wear.
+And she was right!
+Dick didn’t play it cool; he called the very next day and invited her to lunch, which prompted the inevitable first date problem: what should she wear?
 “I hadn’t had a date in over 50 years!
-I didn’t know if we’d be going to something fancy or McDonald’s so I thought I’d better dress in between.”
+I didn’t know if we’d be going to something fancy or McDonald’s, so I thought I’d better dress in between,” said Sarah.

-They continued dating for a year before deciding to take the plunge and move in together.
-“At our age we’re smarter, wiser and have to move quicker!” said Ms. Crouch.
-“When we moved in together, we got a lot of congratulatory calls from other residents,” said Dr. Chalquest.
+That first date was just the first of many and, after a year of dating, they were ready to move in together.
+“At our age, we’re smarter, wiser and have to move quicker!”
+Sarah laughed.
+The happy couple’s neighbors and friends were thrilled for them.
+“When we moved in together, we got a lot of congratulatory calls from other residents,” Dick shared.

-When asked to give advice to other new couples their age, Ms. Crouch said, “It’s the same advice I’d give a 20-year-old.
-Be adaptable, don’t get panicky, and laugh a lot!”
+Now happily settled, the couple were willing to share the secret to their dating success as seniors.
+Sarah’s advice: “It’s the same advice I’d give a 20-year-old: be adaptable, don’t get panicky, and laugh a lot!”
+And they do.